sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Local voice

-Talk to agents via local Whisper — offline after one download.
+Talk to agents through local Whisper, offline after a single download.

 Git panel